dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/using_statuses.md

 ![assign status](../images/assign_status1.png)

-You can also assign a response from an individual response page by clicking on the "Status" dropdown in the sidebar on the right-hand side of the page.
+You can also assign a response from an individual response page by clicking on the "Status" dropdown in the sidebar on the right-hand side of the page and selecting the appropriate status.

 ![assign status](../images/assign_status2.png)

 ## Filtering responses by status

-To filter responses by status, just click on a status on the left-hand side of the responses table.
+To filter responses by status, just click on a status from the left-hand side of the responses table.

 ![filter status](../images/filter_status.png)